-Students at UCHS have the opportunity to participate in an internship experience during the second semester of their senior year if they meet certain requirements which include, but are not limited to, being on track to graduate with a Core 40 diploma, being on track with senior exit requirements, a 95% attendance rate, a minimum of 2.0 GPA, pass both the English and Math portions of the ECA, a discipline record free of any referrals, three teacher recommendations, as well as transportation and proof of automobile insurance.
+Students at UCHS have the opportunity to participate in an internship experience during the second semester of their senior year if they meet certain requirements which include, but are not limited to, being on track to graduate with a Core 40 diploma, being on track with senior exit requirements, a 95% attendance rate, a minimum of 2.0 GPA, on track with state graduation requirements such as state testing or pathways, a discipline record free of any referrals, three teacher recommendations, as well as transportation and proof of automobile insurance.
 A Pre-Acceptance packet must be filled out and returned, as well as an interview process in order to be considered for an Internship.
 A Post-Approval packet must be completed in order to receive credit for the internship experience.
 The student will be assigned an internship teacher supervisor who will issue the grade.
 For additional information regarding requirements, see a school counselor.
-Internships pre-packets are due no later than midterm of the first semester of their senior year.
+Internships pre-packets are due no later than midterm of the first semester of the student's senior year.
 NO Exceptions!